Relations between Switzerland and France are

 Key aspects of diplomatic relations

 France, as a neighbouring country and founding member of the European Union (EU), is a priority partner of Swiss foreign policy.
-Relations between the two countries are governed by numerous bilateral treaties as well as by a series of agreements concluded between Switzerland and the EU.
+Relations between the two countries are governed by numerous bilateral treaties and by the agreements concluded between Switzerland and the EU.

 Switzerland and France share a border of almost 600km in length.
-Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont Blanc regions, the Upper Rhine and along the Jura Arc region.
-More than 180,000 people cross the Swiss-French border every day to work in Switzerland.
+Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont-Blanc regions, the Upper Rhine and along the Jura Arc region.
+More than 220,000 people cross the Swiss-French border every day to work in Switzerland.

 France and Switzerland also conduct regular exchanges on current international issues and on cooperation in multilateral bodies.